Support for Faculty/Staff Writers

 Click here to view our Scholarly Writing Initiatives for Faculty & Staff flier for details.

-**Due to low attendance, the Writing Center will focus its energy this year on supporting small Faculty/Staff writing groups, which could maintain the same atmosphere and support of Faculty Friday without the logistical burden for the Writing Center.
+**Due to low attendance, the Writing Center is no longer offering Faculty Fridays, though we do support small Faculty/Staff writing groups, which provides a similar atmosphere.
 For more information about joining your own writing group, please contact the Director, Patrick Johnson, or the Writing Center at 331-2922

 Faculty/Staff Writing Retreats: Up-Coming Dates & Information